Mario-Youchia/PCM-FM-Communication-Systems/README.md

 ![PCM output quality summary](public/images/projects/pcm-fm-communication-systems/pcm-output-quality-summary.png)

-The output quality summary orders the PCM audio outputs from lower quality to higher quality using a signal-to-error score in dB.
-Negative values are kept because they still have signal-processing meaning: they indicate cases where the reconstruction error is larger than the signal power under this comparison method.
+The output quality summary lists the PCM audio outputs from lowest to highest quality based on a signal-to-error score in dB.
+Negative values are kept, because they have signal-processing meaning: they are for cases when the reconstruction error exceeds the signal power in this mode of comparison.

 ![PCM quantizer comparison](public/images/projects/pcm-fm-communication-systems/pcm-quantizer-comparison-16khz.png)